5 Best Practices of Board Reporting

 When finance leaders were asked how they would use an additional day per week, 44.5% responded that they would use the extra day to provide insights into the business.
 It's obvious that finance leaders recognize the importance of analysis—they simply do not have the time to devote to it.

 To fulfill these expectations, board demands for high-quality financial and management performance reporting have never been greater—many finance professionals are struggling to meet the demands of their organizations.
 Systems, processes, and culture are challenged by:

 - A lack of transparency that undermines data governance

 These challenges are just three of many which undermine an organization’s value.
 In order to overcome these challenges, consider the following best practices to ensure your business creates the highest quality board reports.

 What is meaningful to measure, monitor, and report to the board are the ongoing discussions between business units, the C-suite, and directors.
-According to the Chartered Institute of Management Accountants (CIMA), in order to be useful information for board reporting, financial information must be material, relevant, reliable, comparable, and understandable.
+CIMA says that in order to be useful for board reporting, financial information must be material, relevant, reliable, comparable, and understandable.

-A recent report, Director Essentials: Understanding Nonfinancial Metrics by the National Association of Corporate Directors (NACD), provides the following questions as guidance when determining what to report and how to narrow which metrics to monitor.1
+In addition, a report by the National Association of Corporate Directors (NACD) recommends using the following questions as guidance when determining what to report and how to narrow which nonfinancial metrics to monitor.

 - How does this metric reflect and support our strategy?

 - Does this metric reflect a key performance driver for our company?